dgarijo/Widoco/README.md

 The `-displayDirectImportsOnly` flag allows displaying only those imported ontologies that are directly imported in the ontology being documented.

 The `-rewriteBase` flag allows changing the default rewrite base path (until the documentation folder).
 By default it is "/".

-The `-excludeIntroduction` flag allows us exclude the introduction section altogether (currently we only provide a placeholder there anyway).
+The `-excludeIntroduction` flag skips adding an introduction section.

+The `-uniteSections` includes all sections in the same HTML document.

 How can I make WIDOCO automatically recognize my vocabulary annotations?
 ==========